Amdrel/jamiekuppens.com/content/about.md

 description = "Contact information for Walter Kuppens.
 Email me at reshurum@gmail.com."
 +++

+Hello, I'm Walter.
+I'm a software engineer with an interest in web development and some more esoteric things like emulator development.
+My interest in software sparked from a natural curiosity of how things work, and it's what drives me to learn new and amazing things.

-I am a software developer primarily interested in web development and the backend, although I also have an interst in making games and embedded applications.
-I am currently employed at Stickman Ventures, Inc. and have been working there since 2013.
+I am currently employed at [Stickman Ventures](https://www.stickmanventures.com/) and I've been there since 2013.

 ## Contact

-You can contact me by emailing [reshurum@gmail.com](mailto:reshurum@gmail.com) or through social media.
+You can contact me by emailing [reshurum@gmail.com](mailto:reshurum@gmail.com) or PM me on Reddit [/u/Reshurum](https://www.reddit.com/user/Reshurum).